torvalds/linux/Documentation/teaching/labs/networking.rst

 The ``test_daddr`` function must be called from the netfilter hook to display the connection initialization packets for which the destination address is the one sent through the ioctl routine.
-Connection initiation packets have the ``SYN`` flag enabled and the ``ACK`` flag disabled in the TCP header.
+The connection initiation packet has the ``SYN`` flag set in the TCP header and the ``ACK`` flag cleared.
 You have to check two things:

   * the TCP flags;
   * the destination address of the packet (using ``test_addr``).